jonnonz1/nz-statute-book/acts/public/1994/tax-administration-act-1994.md

   (b) a dividend treated as interest; or
   (c) a dividend to which section RE 9(2) of the Income Tax Act 2007 applies.
 (1B) The person must prepare an RWT withholding certificate that contains the information set out in subsection (6).
-(2) Every person (in this section referred to as the payer) who is required to prepare an RWT withholding certificate in respect of any amount of resident passive income paid to or derived (as applicable) by any other person (in this section referred to as the recipient) shall, at the discretion of the payer, either—and in either case shall provide the tax deduction certificate to the recipient not later than the 20 May that follows the end of the relevant year.
+(2) Every person (in this section referred to as the payer) who is required to prepare an RWT withholding certificate in respect of any amount of resident passive income paid to or derived (as applicable) by any other person (in this section referred to as the recipient) shall, at the discretion of the payer, either—and in either case shall provide the RWT withholding certificate to the recipient not later than the 20 May that follows the end of the relevant year.
   (a) prepare the RWT withholding certificate with respect to all such amounts of resident passive income of that type (being either interest or dividends) paid to or derived (as applicable) by the recipient during the relevant tax year; or
   (b) prepare the RWT withholding certificate with respect to each such amount of resident passive income of that type paid to or derived (as applicable) by the recipient,—
 (3) Notwithstanding subsection (2), the recipient may at any time during the relevant year notify the payer that they are required to prepare and provide an RWT withholding certificate in relation to RWT withheld during that year for resident passive income that relates to a financial arrangement, if the financial arrangement has matured, been remitted, or been disposed of by the recipient, and in such event the payer shall prepare the withholding certificate and provide it to the recipient not later than 20 working days after the receipt by the payer of the notice.